dysthesis/n/README.md

 - [x] Getting links and backlinks to and from a note
 - [x] Performing queries on frontmatter attributes
+- [x] Perform full-text search
+  - **Note:** The lexing of notes probably still needs to be improved.
+- [ ] Calculate the "importance" of a note based on Katz centrality or PageRank
 - [ ] Creating templates for notes
 - [ ] Providing an LSP
 - [ ] Updating links upon renaming a note